By Harvey Stack – Co-Founder, Stack’s Bowers Galleries …..

 Al Overton, a dealer, collector and author, visited Stack’s a number of times to review the issues prior to 1836 and recorded many of the varieties that showed up in our Early Half Dollar Hoard.
 He later included these in his book on Early Half Dollars from 1794 to 1836.

-Other Authors & Collectors Who Helped Us
+Other Authors and Collectors Who Helped Us

-For Example, Dr. William Sheldon, the dean of Large Cents at the time, used our inventory, our offices and our collections in order to make a condition census (how many of a highest-grade known of each date and variety might exist) and worked with my father Morton to write his first book, Early American Cents: 1793-1814.
+For example, Dr. William Sheldon, the dean of Large Cents at the time, used our inventory, our offices and our collections in order to make a condition census (how many of a highest-grade known of each date and variety might exist) and worked with my father Morton to write his first book, Early American Cents: 1793-1814.
 It was first published in 1949 and quickly became the bible of Early American Cents.

 Therefore with all the activity in the coin market that manifested itself in the early 1950s, plus the major sales we had for public auction, the staff and all five Stacks at the time kept us busy.